schism-dev/schism/docs/input-output/param.md

 Hybrid ELM-FV transport for performance; used only with `itr_met>=3`.
-If `ielm_transport=1`, the hybrid scheme is invoked and `max_subcyc` represents the max # of subcycling per time step in transport allowed; if the actual # of subcycling in a prism at a time step exceeds this threshold, more efficient ELM transport is used locally (at the expense of mass conservation, so make sure this option is used sparingly).
+If `ielm_transport=1`, the hybrid scheme is invoked and `max_subcyc` represents the max # of subcycling per time step in transport allowed; if the actual # of subcycling in a prism at a time step exceeds this threshold, more efficient ELM transport is used locally (at the expense of mass conservation and accuracy, so make sure this option is used sparingly).

 ### ieos_type=0, ieos_pres=0 (int)
-By default, use the nonlinear equation of state: `ieos_type==0`.
-If the potential temperature is used, the pressure effect has been accounted for: `ieos_pres=0.`
+By default, use the nonlinear equation of state: `ieos_type=0`. `ieos_pres=0,1` will turn on/off hydrostatic pressure effects.
+If the potential temperature is used, the pressure effect has been accounted for, so `ieos_pres=0.`

 ### if_source=0 (int), dramp_ss=2. (double), lev_tr_source(:)=-9 (int array)
 Point sources/sinks option (0: no; 1: on).
 If `if_source=1`, needs `source_sink.in`, `vsource.th`, `vsink.th`,